KB-WEB-DEVELOPMENT/schoolboardadmin/README.md

 SchoolBoardAdmin -- Laravel 5-3
 -----------------------------------

-SchoolBoardAdmin is an multilingual (English, French and German) application which allows registered users with their role set as "admin" to:
+SchoolBoardAdmin is a multilingual (English, French and German) application which allows registered users with their role set as "admin" to:

 give grade to registered students (i.e: registered users with role set as "student")